New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 • Skip the get-to-know-you events.
 The case to not be forced to have fun in French workplaces has been raging since 2015, and recently, the French employees finally won.
 Their employers can no longer compel them to participate in activities for the benefit of mingling and having fun as a team.
 With the apparent unpopularity of these activities, we’d recommend skipping them altogether.

 • Give an office tour.
 An office tour is always helpful, even if your new employee will only occasionally be a presence in the workplace.
-It’s a great opportunity for them to show their face, meet other coworkers they might otherwise not have the chance to get to work with, and learn where the amenities and facilities are.
+It’s a great opportunity for them to show their face, meet other coworkers they might otherwise not have the chance to work with, and learn where the amenities and facilities are.

 • Provide them with a list of contacts.
 Email your new hire with a list of names, roles, phone numbers, emails, and Slack handles so they know how to get a hold of coworkers they’ll be interacting with regularly, and so they can find the right person to answer specific questions.